 Which brings us to money.
 When you have to pick items on your own, you’re likelier to pay too much or pay for the wrong things (which can be just as costly, as we’ll soon discover).
 It’s not your fault; you’re simply unfamiliar with the best stores, brands, materials and deals.
 Plus, you don’t have any bulk discounts or existing relationships to help you out.

 A designer will help you avoid this fate.
-They have partnerships all over your area, making it much likelier you’ll get significant price breaks.
+They have partnerships in every area, making it much likelier you’ll get significant price breaks.
 They also know which materials work well with which budgets, so you don’t have to figure it out.

 3. Get the Best Vendors

-When you’re on your own, you can’t guarantee you find the best manufacturers.
+When you’re on your own, you can’t guarantee you’ll find the best manufacturers.
 That’s a big deal because choosing subpar tiling, hardware, appliances or cabinetry can come back to haunt you big time.
 Maybe something breaks early (usually right after warranty, because, life).
-Possibly it just never works well, and you have to deal with those flickery gas burners for 10 years.
-Or maybe a component is just, dare we say, ugly?
+As the old saying goes, if it sounds too good to be true, it probably is.
+It’s possible that it just never works well, and you have to deal with those flickery gas burners for 10 years.
+Or maybe a component is just flat out ugly.

 Designers know how to dodge such issues, mainly by working with excellent vendors and service professionals from the get-go.
 They know the best people to call for lighting, painting, installation and cabinetry.
 They can pass on that excellence to you without blinking an eye.